Why on earth would you need a real estate lawyer just to refinance a mortgage?

 Six Reasons to Get Legal Advice When Refinancing

 A real estate lawyer looks at all the angles.
-They go through the legal documents painstakingly.
-Little evades their critical eye.
+They go through your mortgage refinance documents painstakingly.
 Questions your lawyer might ask include:

 - Do penalties apply if you pay off the mortgage, or part of it, before the mortgage term is over?